jacoscaz/treesandrobots.github.io/_posts/2023-04-08-using-computers-outdoors-with-polarized-glasses.md

 the screen itself, partially compensating for the difference in brightness and making for significantly more pleasant working conditions.

-After concocting a ridicoulously over-engineered stand (I love Lego&#8482;!) that allowed me to use the glasses as filters for my phone's camera, I was able to clearly verify and capture the effect:
+After concocting a ridicoulously over-engineered Lego&#8482; stand that allowed me to use the glasses as filters for my phone's camera, I was able to clearly verify and capture the effect:

 <figure>
   <img src="{{ '/images/2023-04-08-using-computers-outdoors-with-polarized-glasses/orig.jpg' | prepend: site.baseurl | prepend: site.url }}">